Kenneth James Gibson: Career

 Kenneth James Gibson was born in Canada, grew up in El Paso, Texas and currently lives in Los Angeles, California.
 He first learned how to play guitar on his fathers acoustic and got his first 4-track recorder at age 19.
 Gibson founded the 1990s noise rock band Furry Things, who released most of its material on King Coffey's (of the Butthole Surfers) Trance Syndicate / Touch and Go Records imprint.

 He has also released music that spans across many genres under aliases such as [a]pendics.shuffle, Eight Frozen Modules, dubLoner, Reverse Commuter, and Hiss & Buzz (with Jack Dangers of Meat Beat Manifesto).
 He founded the electronic music record label Adjunct Audio in early 2005 with friend Konstantin Gabbro, through Kompakt records.

 Gibson along with Brian McBride of the drone-based ambient music duo Stars of the Lid, started the band Bell Gardens in 2009.
 Through the music of Bell Gardens, the two explore the realms of Americana, chamber pop, folk, and psychedelic pop.
 He also recently collaborated with Douglas McCarthy of Nitzer Ebb on a track called Whispers In on his latest Reverse Commuter album titled Exposure.
 In April 2016, Gibson released his first full ambient album under his real name titled The Evening Falls on Kompakt Records and returned for a second album in March, 2018 titled In The Fields Of Nothing.

 In 2017, Gibson started the band Toler Gibson with Gavin Toler Of The Winter Flowers.
 According to his website the group makes music that fits under the “Cosmic American Music” banner.

+In 2021 Gibson started a new record label called Meadows Heavy Recorders.
+This is also the name of his studio in Idyllwild, Ca. 2022 saw the release of his 3rd ambient and experimental album titled Groundskeeping under his given name on his new label.
+Later in 2022 he also released a guitar based drone album titled Ssih Mountain.
+2023 saw the release of the remix album Further Translations featuring remixes by artists such as Jack Dangers, Scanner, Brian McBride, Christopher Willits, and others.